Alice-HsinYi-Chou/Alice-HsinYi-Chou/README.md

 - A sense of humor and mischievous deeds are essential.
 - A kind and genuine smile is my favorite thing about any human being.
 If you know what these passages entail, you’re one of the lucky ones.
-#### low-key passions
+#### Low-key passion
-- obsess with free entry, open and inclusive space
+- Obsess with free entry, open and inclusive space
 - House design [structure and decoration]